pushkarydv/quotier-readme-quotes/README.md

 - / => Will return basic Hello Page in API
 - /quote => Will return a random quote in rendered SVG form
+- /all => Will return all quotes in JSON format within a single response

 ## Run the application locally